Visit Traffic Alerts for information about road closures, delays and other traffic impacts.

 Resurfacing streets regularly, rather than allowing them to deteriorate, saves money for the city.
 Pavement resurfacing overlay is considerably less expensive than rebuilding streets.
 Beaverton inspects its streets frequently to determine which roads are in need of paving.

-If you have questions about the paving, you can call 503-526-4084 (Public Works, Operations Office) or email at firstname.lastname@example.org.
+If you have questions about the paving, please call 503-526-4084 (Public Works, Operations Office) or email Public Works.